 - 1. If you do not have an image (a .tib file) of the machine you want to migrate, create it in either of the following ways: - Perform the "Preparation (p.
-47)" and "Imaging (p.
-48)" stages of the cold imaging (p.
-47) procedure. - Perform steps 1-5 and 11-12 of the hot imaging (p.
-51) procedure. - 2.
-If you do not have Acronis Bootable Media ISO, download it or create it using Acronis Media Builder.
-Save the ISO on the RHEV ISO domain. - 3.
+44)" and "Imaging (p.
+45)" stages of the cold imaging (p.
+44) procedure. - Perform steps 1-5 and 11-12 of the hot imaging (p.
+48) procedure. - 2.
+If you do not have the ISO of "Migration to RHEV media", download it from the Acronis website. - 3.
+Save the ISO on the RHEV ISO domain. - 4.
 Prepare a RHEV virtual machine to perform the recovery to.
-If necessary, create it using the Red Hat Enterprise Virtualization Manager. - 4.
+If necessary, create it using the Red Hat Enterprise Virtualization Manager. - 5.
 If the source machine has logical volumes, decide whether you want the target virtual machine to have logical volumes as well. - If you want to reproduce the original LVM structure, make sure the target virtual machine has enough disks with sizes at least as big as the original disks.
 The volume structure will be created automatically if you choose the Apply RAID/LVM option. - If you want to obtain a different logical volume structure, you will need to create it manually.
 Make sure that the total size of the machine's disks is greater than the amount of data you are going to recover.
 The disks must have enough free space for the growing data and for the operating system to work.